ManojithBhat/Preparation/ComputerNetwok/NetworkLayerPart1.md

 Divide the solution into 2 groups :
 - open loop - solve the problem by good design ie. it does not occur at the first place
   -  midcourse correction are not made.
-  -  iclude deciding when to accept the new
+  -  include deciding when to accept the new